Krittam/iitd-tnp-notifications/README.md

 git clone https://github.com/Krittam/iitd-tnp-notifications.git
 cd iitd-tnp-notifications
 ```
-Create a file settings.py using vim with following details.
+You need to create a file settings.py in the project root directory to store your personal details.
+You can use vim or any other tool to create the file with following details.

 ```
 entry_no = 'your_entry_no'